 At cooler times of the day we walk trails in tropical dry forest.
 The limestone cliffs in this area pose quite a contrast to the volcanic region we previously visited.
 There are also pre-Hispanic archaeological sites in the region.

-In the afternoon we tour the ranch by tractor, ending our day with wine and cheese at sunset ? such a life!
-In dry forests we watch for White-throated Magpie-Jay, Lesser Ground-Cuckoo, Double-striped Thick-knee, and Black-headed Trogon.
+In the afternoon we tour the ranch by tractor, ending our day with wine and cheese at sunset?such a life!
+In dry forests we watch for White-throated Magpie-Jay, Streak-backed Oriole, Banded Wren, and Black-headed Trogon.
 We then return to the lodge for dinner and a relaxing evening to tally our wildlife sightings.

 Accommodations at Ensenada Lodge (B,L,D)